jitpaul/Jnan-Test-Prioritization/README.md

    <scope>test</scope>
    </dependency>
    ```
-B) Place the JPAgent.jar file in the root folder of the project under test.
+B) Place the 'JPAgent.jar' file in the root folder of the project under test.

-C) Place the listener.java file under the test folder.
+C) Place the 'listener.java' file under the test folder. ('commons-dbutils-trunk\src\test\java\org\apache\commons\dbutils\')

 D) Execute 'mvn test' command.
    After successful execution, you can see four new files generated into the root folder of the test project.
    'total_prior.txt', 'additional_prior.txt', 'A_TestSuite.java', 'T_TestSuite.java'

-E) Place the 'A_TestSuite.java', 'T_TestSuite.java' in the test folder (same location as listener.java)
+E) Place the 'A_TestSuite.java', 'T_TestSuite.java' files in the test folder (same location as listener.java)

 D) Execute 'mvn test -Dtest=T_TestSuite' to execute tests based on total prioritization.
    Execute 'mvn test -Dtest=A_TestSuite' to execute tests based on additional prioritization.